Although New Zealand is a fairly new country, our history is profound. And as New Zealanders, we’re all proud to preserve our culture.

 A heritage building can prove to be a special and valuable investment.
 Given its unique status, it’s important for property investors to understand the finer details and classifications of a heritage property.

-In New Zealand, anyone can nominate a building to be considered.
-Both residential and commercial properties can become classified, along with archaeological sites and Waahi Tapu (sacred sites).
+In New Zealand, anyone can nominate a building to be considered for the New Zealand Heritage List.
+Both residential and commercial properties can become classified, along with archaeological sites.

 The amount of heritage buildings varies from place to place, with local councils directly participating in heritage protection through district plans, policy statements and partnerships.
 In fact, as of 2019, Dunedin alone holds over 730 heritage items on the city’s district plan, while opening up the new category of ‘character contributing buildings’.